 Most of us have an image of what someone with low self-esteem looks like but it is not always obvious.
 Below are 3 examples of types of people who suffer from low self-esteem:

-The Rebel – this person acts as if the opinions of others – especially important or powerful people – don’t matter.
-They always need to prove that other’s criticisms or judgements don’t hurt and they carry around a lot of anger about not feeling “good enough”.
-This can lead to problems like blaming others all the time, breaking the law or rules or fighting against authority.
+- The Rebel – this person acts as if the opinions of others – especially important or powerful people – don’t matter.
+They always need to prove that others’ criticisms or judgments don’t hurt and they carry around a lot of anger about not feeling “good enough”.
+This can lead to problems like blaming others all the time, breaking the law or rules, or fighting against authority.

 Consequences of low self-esteem